HyrumBurgoyne/MyAiApp/README.md

 - **Required Logins & App State:**
   - **Instacart:**
-    - The tablet must be opened and Instacart must be logged in.
+    - The tablet must be opened and Instacart must be logged in, and the app is closed.
     - Ensure that the carts are all clear.
   - **Airbnb:**
-    - Make sure Airbnb is logged in.
+    - Make sure Airbnb is logged in, and the app is closed.
+  - **UnitedAirlines**
+     - Make sure the app is just closed

 - **Software Requirements:**
   - **Android Studio:**